 In some cases your genotype will be reported as a single variant because not all DNA is inherited in chromosome pairs e.g., mitochondrial DNA and, for the most part, the X and Y chromosomes in men).

-Occasionally, for some SNPs on the 23andMe platform, your genotype may be reported as an insertion or deletion (--) of DNA bases instead of just a simple variant pair
+Occasionally, for some SNPs on the 23andMe platform, your genotype may be reported as an insertion or deletion (--) of DNA bases instead of just a simple variant pair.

 Depending on the genomic location, either an insertion or deletion could represent the typical version of the SNP.
 In other words, there are some markers in which having an extra base (insertion) is the typical variant and having a deletion is the less common variant.
-Conversely, there are some places in the genome where an insertion is rare, making a deletion the typical variant at that location.
+Conversely, there are some places in the genome where an insertion is rare, making a deletion the typical variant at that location.23andMe does not report on all possible insertions or deletions.
+In general, the ones reported on are small, spanning only one or a few bases.

 All Markers Reported on 23andMe for TLR7 Gene